 In terms of exclusivity, Captiva Island is the leader on our list.
 At only 5 miles long, Captiva’s limited availability adds to its luxurious appeal.
 And what’s to be found on Captiva Island only further enhances the secluded atmosphere of luxury that entices many visitors.
 Time seems to slow down here and that makes it easy to get back to the simple things.
 Sunsets feel more exquisite, smiles are brighter, and it's easier to appreciate things like the sand between your toes.
 Visit Captiva Island and you’ll know what a vacation truly should be.

-From delicious fare offered in island restaurants nestled among the island palms, to countless water activities and white sand beaches with crystal-clear water, Captiva has it all.
+From delicious fare offered in island restaurants nestled among the island palms, to countless water activities and white sand beaches with crystal-clear water, buying a beach house on Captiva Island will undoubtedly be a good investment.

 Listed below are some of the highlights and activities that make Captiva visitors rave: